ecen740tamu/ecen740tamu.github.io/_navigation/ml_systems.md

 3. Are we forecasting and how often we want our model to change, annual, monthly, weekly, daily, hourly, nightly

 4. Is the output just one

+Step1 : Feature Engineering
+Step2: Prototyping and Training
+Step3: Model Selection and Validation
+Step4: Productionization

+Step 1: Feature Engineering

+Stage 1: Feature definition
+Stage 2: Data acquistion
+Stage 3: Data validation: Are there any missing data points, whether data is missing at random, we need to investigate why and understand root cause.
+If too many values are missing, should we ignore the data point

+String to numrical conversion: One-hot encoding, think of dictionary that uniquely maps string to a number

+If the data-cardinality is very large it is better to consider frequency